 How to put an entry together

-There are two components to the plant science competition:
+There are 3 components to the plant science competition:

 Preparing your project entry

-As this is a science competition, we would like to see students set out their research information and experiment/activity results in a scientific report format as outlined below.
+As this is a science competition, we would like to see students set out their research information and experiment/activity results in a scientific report or poster format as outlined below.

 A separate science journal must be included with your scientific report entry.

 A science journal is a record of observations, experiences and reflections.
-It contains a series of dated entries which may include written text, drawings, labelled diagrams, photographs, tables and graphs.
-You can use an exercise book or diary for your journal recording.
+It contains a series of dated entries which may include thoughts, ideas, notes, drawings, labelled diagrams, photographs, tables and graphs.
+You can use an exercise book or diary for your journal recording, or a suitable electronic program such as OneNote.
 The science journal is a separate document to your final scientific report.